Canyon Overlook Trail Zion: Your Ultimate 2026 Guide

 - Estimated Time: 1-2 hours (including time for photos and enjoying the view)

-- Difficulty: Moderate (due to uneven terrain and exposure)
+- Difficulty: Moderate (due to uneven terrain, exposure, and some technical sections)

 - Location: East side of Zion National Park, along Highway 9